- Applying to study

 The process of adjusting to a new country and culture is called 'culture shock'.
 Culture shock occurs gradually and takes time and effort to process and overcome.

 Understanding Australia's culture, people and law can go a long way to helping you adjust.
-You can learn about these topics on the Australian Government's Living in Australia website (opens in a new window).
+You can learn about these topics on the Australian Government's Live in Australia website (opens in a new window).

 What is culture?